-Section 162 (m) of the Internal Revenue Code includes potential limitations on the deductibility of compensation in excess of \$1 million paid to the Named Executive Officers (other than our Chief Financial Officer) serving on the last day of the year.
-Based on regulations issued by the IRS, we have taken the necessary actions to provide for the deductibility of payments under the Management Incentive Plan, including submitting the Management Incentive Plan to our stockholders for approval.
-The Management Incentive Plan was approved by our stockholders in April 2008, and became effective as of January 1, 2008, for awards earned during the five-year period ending December 31, 2012.
+The Patient Protection and Affordable Care Act amended Section 162(m) of the Internal Revenue Code (limiting the deductibility of compensation in excess of \$1 million paid to our Named Executive Officers) to provide that, in general, for compensation which is paid or would otherwise become deductible after 2012, no deduction will be allowed to the extent total compensation for an individual exceeds \$500,000 for the year.
+This limitation applies to most individuals compensated by a health insurance provider such as Humana.
 We view preserving tax deductibility as a contributing objective in establishing executive compensation.
 In specific instances we have authorized - and may continue to authorize from time to time - compensation arrangements that are not fully tax deductible, but which promote other important objectives of the Company.
-The Committee believes that all compensation paid for 2011 will be deductible for federal income tax purposes, except \$118,338.
+The Committee believes that all compensation paid to our Named Executive Officers for 2012 will be deductible for federal income tax purposes, except \$3,314,664.